nodejs/nodejs.dev/src/documentation/0028-npx/index.md

 > If you don't want to install npm, you can [install npx as a standalone package](https://www.npmjs.com/package/npx)

-`npx` lets you run code built with Node and published through the npm registry.
+`npx` lets you run code built with Node.js and published through the npm registry.

 ## Easily run local commands

-Node developers used to publish most of the executable commands as global packages, in order for them to be in the path and executable immediately.
+Node.js developers used to publish most of the executable commands as global packages, in order for them to be in the path and executable immediately.

 This was a pain because you could not really install different versions of the same command.